alauda/mock-kubernetes-maven-plugin/README.md

 </build>
 ```

-Mock server will startup at 0.0.0.0:8443, port is alternate in configuration:
+Mock-server will startup at 0.0.0.0:8443, port is alternate in configuration:

 ```xml
 <build>